-Louisiana presents a thematic display, which focuses on the artistic movements and the artists that shaped the beginning and the early history of the collection.
+Louisiana presented a thematic display, which focused on the artistic movements and the artists that shaped the beginning and the early history of the collection.

 The Louisiana opened in 1958 with a collection of modern Danish art, made up mainly of founder Knud W. Jensen’s private collection.
 Just a few years later, the museum changed course to become an international Museum of Modern Art, particularly after Jensen encountered international art during a visit to documenta II in Kassel, 1959.
 From that point on, the Louisiana showed international art in changing exhibitions and by acquiring works for its collection.

 In the early years without government support, funds for acquisitions could be raised only in exceptional cases.
 In the 1960s, fundamental acquisitions were made possible largely by grants from the New Carlsberg Foundation, whose generous support of the museum continues to this day.
 This is particularly true for works by classic European modernists, such as Henry Moore, Alexander Calder and Jean Arp, who all have sculptures in the Park; Alberto Giacometti and Francis Bacon, whose works can be viewed in the North Wing; as well as Germaine Richier, Jean Dubuffet and Picasso.

 The Louisiana Collection has a starting point in the years around 1950.
 Building an international collection, the museum put a high priority on representing the two international movements that include Danish artists.
 One was the artist group Cobra (COpenhagen, BRussels, Amsterdam), whose driving force was the Danish artist Asger Jorn.
 The other was the group of Constructivist artists around Galerie Denise René in Paris, with which the Danish painter Richard Mortensen and the Danish sculptor Robert Jacobsen were affiliated in the years after World War II.